Privacy Policy

 Cryptographic Protections

-- Identity Keys: Ed25519 signing keys, never leave your device
+• Identity Keys: Ed25519 signing keys, derived from a 256-bit master seed, never leave your device

-- Key Derivation: Argon2id for password-based encryption (backups)
+• Key Derivation: HKDF-SHA256 with domain separation for all internal keys; Argon2id for password-based encryption (backups)

-- Forward Secrecy: Double Ratchet protocol ensures each contact card update uses a unique encryption key
+• Forward Secrecy: Double Ratchet protocol ensures each contact card update uses a unique, single-use encryption key that is deleted after use

 Platform Security